MaoZiming/papers/6-system-structure/68-exokernel.md

 - Exokernel can break the binding of uncooperative applications by force.

 - Virtual memory and inter-process communication abstractions are implemented entirely within an application-level library.
-- virtual memory is implemented at application level, where it can be tightly integrated with distributed shared memory systems and garbage collectors.
+- Virtual memory is implemented at application level, where it can be tightly integrated with distributed shared memory systems and garbage collectors.

-- Fixed high-level abstractions hurt application performance be- cause there is no single way to abstract physical resources or to implement an abstraction that is best for all applications.

 - page-table structures can vary among library operating systems: an application can select a library with a particular implementation of a page table that is most suitable to its needs.